Razzano/Google_Homepage_Dashboard/README.md

 # Tampermonkey UserScript
-(1) Analog resizeable svg clock, control container, and dateTime container are all draggable.
+(1) Analog resizeable svg clock, controlContainer, and dateTimeContainer are all draggable.

 (2) Options to change wallpaper (0 - 52), manually or auto change hourly, daily, weekly, monthly.